cduwors/cduwors-portfolio3.0/README.md

 ## Usage

-This portfolio is designed as a showcase a diversity of work samples that will be helpful to an employer to determine if my skill set aligns with their job needs.
+This portfolio is designed as a showcase with a diversity of work samples that will be helpful to an employer to determine if my skill set aligns with their job needs.

 ## Issues